VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

 While VictoriaMetrics provides an efficient solution to store and observe metrics, our users needed something fast and RAM friendly to scrape metrics from Prometheus-compatible exporters to VictoriaMetrics.
-Also, we found that users’ infrastructure is like snowflakes - never alike, and we decided to add more flexibility to `vmagent` (like the ability to push metrics instead of pulling them).
+Also, we found that users’ infrastructure are snowflakes - no two are alike, and we decided to add more flexibility to `vmagent` (like the ability to push metrics instead of pulling them).
 We did our best and plan to do even more.